 On 13 July, AncestryDNA‘s official blog announced pending changes to how DNA tests are registered and managed in their system as of 18 July.
 You can read their blog here.
 As with their earlier trial of this system back in February (which I wrote about here), the new system has caused a lot of consternation, confusion, and misinformation to be spread.
-(Note: I earn a small commission if you purchase through the links in this post.
-The cost is the same for you.
-Click here for more information.)

 Previously, one could buy multiple tests for relatives and register them all within a single customer account at Ancestry, meaning that the account holder had full control over the DNA data of other people.
 That also meant that an unethical operator could deny a tester access to their own DNA or transfer those DNA results elsewhere without the tester’s consent.